Learning to Recognize Dialect Features: Results on Dialect Feature Detection

-\paragraph{Low-resource evaluations.} The minimal pair annotations consist of 113 examples; in contrast, there are 9392 labeled corpus examples, requiring far more effort to create.
+\paragraph{Learning from fewer corpus examples.} The minimal pair annotations consist of 113 examples; in contrast, there are 9392 labeled corpus examples, requiring far more effort to create.
 We now consider the situation when the amount of labeled data is reduced, focusing on the Lange features (for which labeled training data is available).
-As shown in \autoref{fig:performance-by-number-of-examples}, 5000 labeled corpus examples are required to match the performance of roughly 5 minimal pairs per feature.
+As shown in \autoref{fig:performance-by-number-of-examples}, even 5000 labeled corpus examples do not match the performance of training on roughly 5 minimal pairs per feature.

-One reason that subsampled datasets yield weak results is that they lack examples for many features.
+\paragraph{Corpus examples stratified by feature.} One reason that subsampled datasets yield weaker results is that they lack examples for many features.
 To enable a more direct comparison of corpus examples and minimal pairs, we created a set of ``stratified'' datasets of corpus examples, such that the number of positive and negative examples for each feature exactly matches the minimal pair data.
-Averaged over ten such random stratified samples, the multihead model achieves a Macro-AUC of $0.740$ ($\sigma = 0.031$), and the description-aware model achieves a Macro-AUC of $0.671$ ($\sigma = .026$).
-These results are considerably worse than training on an equivalent number of minimal pairs, where the multihead model achieves a Macro-AUC of $0.827$ and the \damodel model achieves a Macro-AUC of $0.750.$.
-Minimal pairs are thus especially useful as training data for recognizing dialect features, in comparison with typical labeled examples.
+Averaged over ten such random stratified samples, the multihead model achieves a Macro-AUC of $.790$ ($\sigma = 0.029$), and \damodel achieves a Macro-AUC of $.722$ ($\sigma = .020$).
+These results are considerably worse than training on an equivalent number of minimal pairs, where the multihead model achieves a Macro-AUC of $.848$ and \damodel achieves a Macro-AUC of $.783$.
+This demonstrates the utility of minimal pairs over corpus examples for learning to recognize dialect features.